opendocsg/slw-judgments-backfill/2007_SGHC_204/report.md

  [W]hen it comes to inferences of facts to be drawn from the actual findings which have been ascertained, a different approach will be taken.
 In such cases, it is again trite law that an appellate court is as competent as any trial judge to draw any necessary inferences of fact from the circumstances of the case. [emphasis added]

-I endorsed these observations in _Jagatheesan s/o Krishnasamy v PP_ [2006] 4 SLR 45 (“ _Jagatheesan_ ”) at [37]–[38], and added the following ( _id_ at [38]):
+I endorsed these observations in _Jagatheesan s/o Krishnasamy v PP_ <span class="citation">[2006] 4 SLR 45</span> (“ _Jagatheesan_ ”) at [37]–[38], and added the following ( _id_ at [38]):

- In short, intervention by an appellate court is justified when the inferences drawn by a trial district judge are not supported by the primary or objective evidence on record : see Bala Murugan at [21]; Sahadevan s/o Gundan v PP [2003] 1 SLR 145 at [17]; see also s 261 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (“CPC”) that stipulates that the appellate court should not intervene unless “it is shown ... that the judgment ... was either wrong in law or against the weight of evidence”.
+ In short, intervention by an appellate court is justified when the inferences drawn by a trial district judge are not supported by the primary or objective evidence on record : see Bala Murugan at [21]; Sahadevan s/o Gundan v PP <span class="citation">[2003] 1 SLR 145</span> at [17]; see also s 261 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (“CPC”) that stipulates that the appellate court should not intervene unless “it is shown ... that the judgment ... was either wrong in law or against the weight of evidence”.

 This applies with equal force in the present case.

 94     The second principle stated in [92] above may also be distilled from _Jagatheesan_ , where I set out the judicial approach in respect of appellate review of a trial judge’s assessment of a witness’s credibility.
 I noted at [40] as follows:

  The same restraint governing appellate review in respect of findings of fact applies in relation to a trial judge’s assessment of a witness’s credibility.
 Indeed, an appellate court should be even more restrained in such circumstances.
-The trial judge has had the benefit of viewing and observing the witnesses in court: Lim Ah Poh v PP [1992] 1 SLR 713.
+The trial judge has had the benefit of viewing and observing the witnesses in court: Lim Ah Poh v PP <span class="citation">[1992] 1 SLR 713</span>.
 There is, however, a difference between an assessment of a witness’s credibility where it is based on his demeanour and where it is based on inferences drawn from the internal consistency in the content of the witness’s

  testimony or the external consistency between the content of the witness’s evidence and the extrinsic evidence.
 In the latter two situations, the supposed advantage of the trial judge in having studied the witness is not critical because the appellate court has access to the same material as the trial judge.
-Accordingly, an appellate court is in as good a position as the trial court in such an instance to assess the veracity of the witness’s evidence : see PP v Choo Thiam Hock [1994] 3 SLR 248 at 253, [12].
-An apparent lack of appreciation of inconsistencies, contradictions and improbabilities can undermine the basis for any proper finding of credibility: see Kuek Ah Lek v PP [1995] 3 SLR 252 at 266, [60].
+Accordingly, an appellate court is in as good a position as the trial court in such an instance to assess the veracity of the witness’s evidence : see PP v Choo Thiam Hock <span class="citation">[1994] 3 SLR 248</span> at 253, [12].
+An apparent lack of appreciation of inconsistencies, contradictions and improbabilities can undermine the basis for any proper finding of credibility: see Kuek Ah Lek v PP <span class="citation">[1995] 3 SLR 252</span> at 266, [60].
 The real tests are how consistent the story is within itself, how it stands the test of cross-examination and how it fits in with the rest of the evidence and the circumstances of the case; per Lord Roche in Bhojraj v Sita Ram AIR (1936) PC 60 at 62. [emphasis added]

 95     Finally, it is relevant to note the rather apposite observations on this aspect of appellate practice by Prof Tan Yock Lin in _Criminal Procedure_ (LexisNexis, 2007) vol 2 at para 1052: